 AMICUS BRIEF IN Schmidt v.
 City of norfolk

-On April 20, 2026, the Policing Project filed an amicus brief in the Fourth Circuit Court of Appeals case Schimdt v.
+On April 20, 2026, the Policing Project filed an amicus brief in the Fourth Circuit Court of Appeals case Schmidt v.
 City of Norfolk.
 The case challenges the City of Norfolk’s warrantless automated license plate reader (ALPR) surveillance program.
-It is on appeal before the Fourth Circuit after the district court dismissed the case, finding that that ALPR program does not violate the Fourth Amendment because the City’s use of ALPR' cameras to conduct warrantless surveillance does not constitute a “search.”
+The district court granted summary judgement to the City, finding that Norfolk’s ALPR program does not violate the Fourth Amendment because, according to the court, the City’s ALPR cameras do not capture the whole of individuals’ movements.

 Read the full brief here.